| DID

 (Bramall Lane).
 It did prove successful, so

-that the football club became the senior partner and eventually evicted
+much so that the football club became the senior partner and eventually evicted

 the cricket club from the ground.
 Yorkshire played their last County match